 The Hero thought of killing them.
 They might attack him once he got distracted.
 But then again, the walls could very well burst open, enveloping him in a skin-crawling embrace of whatever made their surfaces and crevices their abodes.
 They may as well lean over and swallow him whole before breaking him down into food.
-Or maybe the ceiling would spew digestive fluids, dissolving his being for the men with sacs to lick clean.
+Or maybe the ceiling would spew digestive fluids, dissolving him where he stood for the men with sacs to lick clean.
 It made no difference.
 The Hero looked up.
 Sure enough, there was cake above…

 …and cake below, cake conveying such an unnerving sensation that the Hero impulsively jumped back.
 He lost his footing on the spider eggs he landed onto.
 He tumbled down into a clearing, and at its foot, there lay a spider.
 So large was this spider’s body that it could straddle three adults.
 This monstrous spider made do with the Hero, towering over him with its manifold eyes and hair-studded torso of sharply bristling blacks, yellows, and reds.
 It approached.
-Its white fangs bared a clear mixture of drool or venom, lifting as though to poison and feed.
+Its white fangs bared a clear mixture of drool or venom, lifting as though to feed or poison.

 And then a voice, that of which could only belonged to a girl so sickly, cried out.
 The voice was scratchy, stammering, and slight.
 Whatever sounds the voice might have conveyed sounded foreign, either due to distance or language.
-Nevertheless, they distracting him from the intensity of the moment before him.
-They were sounds rife with pain.
+Nevertheless, they distracted him from the uncomfortable moment before him.
+They were sounds of pain.

-The fangs hesitated before sheathing beneath what could have been the lips of its mouth.
+The fangs hesitated before sheathing beneath what could have been massive lips.
 The monstrous spider’s body slumped over his, breaking him from his trance as it cracked his ribs.
 Fire instead of fangs slashed at the Hero’s throat, and as he tried, in vain, to clutch the searingly and vacuously black, gaping hole that should have been his windpipe, he saw something not quite as monstrous.
-He saw another girl, clutching in her hairless and silk-like hand the black misshapen sprite that was his Humanity.
+He saw another girl, clutching in her silk-like smooth hand the black misshapen sprite of his Humanity.

 The sound of fire crackled over the Hero as he sat, gazing at the flames that he awoke next to.
 He reimagined in the crackling embers what he saw before his soul left and wandered back to the nearest bonfire.
-His memory informed what he saw.
-Flowing streams of silky black mounted from the top of her head like fountains flowed down over her shoulders, partially obscuring a third of her right eye and a half a nipple from her right breast.
-Where her hair parted, her face and body was clear for the Hero to see.
+His memory gradually provided corroboration.
+Flowing streams of silky black were mounted on her scalp like fountains of decadence flowing over her shoulders.
+Her hair obscured a third of her right eye and a half a nipple from her right breast.
+Where the streams of hair parted, her face and body was clear for the Hero to see.
 Her forehead was large and prominent, and the protrusions of her collar bone appeared symmetrically carved into her slightly tanned skin.
-She was naked from the waist up, but every naked feature looked conventionally human.
+She was naked from the waist up, but every naked feature looked very human.
 Most human-like of all was the expression her face wore.
 It conveyed neither archea nor malice, the combination of looks that all demons seem to have plastered on their heads before attacking every person around them.
 Instead, it expressed a sad resolve.

-Questions crashed into his mind like the clanging of sabers.
+Questions crashed into his mind like heavy sabers clanging together.
 Why did she look like that?
 Was she born that way?
 The possibility of a siren’s call came to the Hero’s mind, but he quickly discarded the thought.
 She killed no time trying to charm him.
-Neither was she anything like a black widow.
-She didn’t seem to especially enjoy the sight of his throat being seared open.
-Or perhaps that emotion he detected on her was in response to that pained cry.
+Neither was she anything like the idiomatic black widow.
+She didn’t seem to especially revel in the sight of his seared open throat.
+Or perhaps that emotion he noticed on her face was in response to that cry from before, pathetic and pained.
 Was her desire for his Humanity a desire to look as human as possible?
 But if she was as concerned by that cry as she seemed to be, then it would have been rather selfish of her to take as much time as she did to kill him, much less strip him of something.
 Would human logic even apply here?
 The spider part of her body didn’t finish him off though.

 What did it all mean to the Hero anyway?
 For the longest time, he’s wanted answers to why he was here.
-All the leads he had to go on were vague, and all of them led to multiple deaths.
+All the leads he had to go on were vague, and all of them led to violent ends.
 But with every instance of death, he revived just as many times beside a bonfire.
-The heat that washed over him from these fires was intense at first, the first time he perished.
-But for each successive death, the fires felt less warm.
+The heat that washed over him from these fires felt intense at first, the first time he awoke.
+But for each successive death, the fires felt less warm, less caressing.
 Sparks spat out from the bonfire’s cinders like whips, red of flame and black of shadow, thick and bold.
 They coiled into the air like an impassioned warrior darting forward.
 But then the warrior keels over, disappearing from sight.
-The passion is out, the heat is gone, all suggestion of glory and freedom is turned to air and ash.
+The passion is out, the heat is gone, all suggestion of glory and freedom, turned to cold ash.

 The mantle of Hero appealed to him at the beginning.
-The appeal faded after enough bleak landscapes and painful deaths.
+The appeal faded after enough bleak landscapes and traumatic demises.
 Whatever he felt on the matter, people would continue to insist.
 It soon became too much trouble for him to correct it every time for everyone.
 He was labeled Hero by the crestfallen and prophetic, with respective sarcasm and all seriousness.
 He’s been called it enough times that it might as well have been his given name.
-Even his dreams repeated: Hero…
+Even his dreams echoed the words: Hero…

 He took one from his stock, crushing it in his palm.
 It was a habit of his.

 He was reminded of that pitiful cry.
 Maybe his curiosity was making him less guarded and more reckless.
 But perhaps not everything in this world sought to kill heroes such as himself.
 Maybe the world was trying to protect itself from heroes like him.
 What was heroism then?
-Truth be told, the swamp bred a kind of life naturally suited to that damp and mucky place, and that life would have gone on living and dying even if he never disturbed it.
+Truth be told, the swamp bred a kind of life naturally suited to that damp and mucky part of the world, and life there would have gone on living and dying even if he never disturbed it.

 But before he could think of anything further, fire in place of where his heart should have been erupted from a smoking cavity.
-The air tinged with a special kind of dark as Humanity escaped from the container that was his soul.
+The air tinged with a special kind of dark as Humanity escaped from him like thick vapor.
 His sight soon turned dark.
-Before he could fully process what happened, he was back at a bonfire, watching cinders.
+Before he could fully process what happened, he was back at a bonfire, staring at cinders.
 He never even got the chance.

 But neither did the Hero feel overly discouraged.
 Nothing changed because he wasn’t able to talk to her.
 If he said his piece and she still killed him, maybe that would have been that.
 But the opportunity never arose, so the possibilities might as well have been endless.
 That’s right, right?
 He thought of how strange this rationalization sounded, and wondered whether or not he was crazy for agreeing with it.
 He was unable to be fully slain, that much was truth.
 He might have read at one time, the musings of some author or philosopher, that people who were unable to die developed hearts of stone.
 And yet his heart’s desire remained as molten as before.
 He wanted his curiosity sated.
 He wanted to talk to this girl.